tttmmmyyyy/fixlang/std_doc/Std.md

 ### `loop_iter : s -> (s -> a -> Std::LoopState s s) -> Std::Iterator a -> s`

 Loop along an iterator.

-At each iteration step, you can choose to continue or to break.
+Unlike `fold`, you can break the loop by returning `break` at each iteration step.

 ### `loop_iter_m : [m : Std::Monad] s -> (s -> a -> m (Std::LoopState s s)) -> Std::Iterator a -> m s`

 Loop by monadic action along an iterator.

-At each iteration step, you can choose to continue or to break.
+Unlike `fold_m`, you can break the loop by returning `break_m` at each iteration step.

 ### `product : Std::Iterator a -> Std::Iterator b -> Std::Iterator (b, a)`